-Students seeking a Student-Designed Interdepartmental Minor should first consult with faculty in the field for which they are interested, as well as their prospective advisor.
-Students must complete between 21-24 credits in related courses in more than one department or program, at least one offers a minor.
-These hours must include a maximum of six credits at the 100/1000; a minimum of six credits above the 200/2000 level.
-These hours may include a maximum of four credits as directed study or special topics.
-A minimum of one credit must be a directed study with your minor advisor.
+Students seeking a Student-Designed Interdepartmental minor should first consult with faculty in the field for which they are interested, as well as their prospective advisor.
+Courses required for the minor must come from more than one department or program, of which at least one offers a minor.

+Courses required for minor S.H.

+Select 6 hours at the 100/1000 level:

+3

+3

+Select 6 hours above the 200/2000 level (may include a maximum of 4 credits as directed study or special topics):

+3

+3

+Directed study with minor advisor:

+1-3

+Select 8-9 hours of additional minor courses:

+3

+3

+3

+Total Required Hours 21-24